PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "But instead, I bought that mine.
 Paid gold on the barrel head for it.
 Didn't I?"

 "You did.
 Please, Alston, what has gotten into you?
-You are a fine neighbor." said the Duke, trying to tell this powerful and somewhat crazed man what he wanted to hear.
+You are a fine neighbor," said the Duke, trying to tell this powerful and somewhat crazed man what he wanted to hear.

-"Yes, I am," the Wizard said, calming enough to take a healthy gulp of wine.
+"Yes, I am," Dimsbury said, calming enough to take a healthy gulp of wine.
 "I am a fine neighbor, but you, and I mean the royal you, Duke Robrecht, are not."

 "Ugh, Robrecht as a name.
 Why it sounds simply ghastly, doesn't it."